tedneward/Azgaarnoth/Classes/Shaman/Flames.md

 **Action.** The life of a flame is short and unpredictable, allowing little time for deliberation.
 Shamans of the flame often take a similar view of mortal life and choose to live in the moment, acting on their impulses instead of wasting time on sophistry.

-**Indulgence.** A fire does not refrain from burning its fuel—it consumes whatever is placed before it.
+**Indulgence.** A fire does not refrain from burning its fuel--it consumes whatever is placed before it.
 So, too, do shamans of the fire indulge their desires.
 Whether for fine food, luxurious accommodations, or other amenities, a fire shaman seeks satisfaction and enjoyment from life.

 **Speaker of Flames Calling Spells**
 Shaman Level | Calling Spells